-On March 1, 2016, the Company entered into the Administration Agreement with the Adviser.
+On March 1, 2016, the Company entered into the Administration Agreement with the Adviser, which was re-approved by the Board, including a majority of our independent directors, on February 27, 2019.
 Under the terms of the Administration Agreement, the Adviser performs, or oversees the performance of, required administrative services, which includes providing office space, equipment and office services, maintaining financial records, preparing reports to shareholders and reports filed with the SEC, and managing the payment of expenses and the performance of administrative and professional services rendered by others.